reza-jaliani/DockerizedZabbixPrj/README.md

 Basic Linux networking & port mapping

+after clone this, you can have a full zabbix buy doing this: 😉

+        docker compose up -d

 # ✅ Phase 2: Observability and Reverse Proxy
 ## Goal: Add visibility and secure access